top of page

 Does ETS charge a fee to attend music camp?

-Music Camp is FREE.
+Music Camp is FREE to participants.
 It costs ETS approximately $50 per participant to cover the costs for theory workbooks, instrumental lesson books, daily lunches, snacks 2X daily, music supplies, daily prizes, transportation aid (if needed) and other incidental necessities.

 Can a person really learn to read music and play an instrument in 5 days of music camp?